thomasa88/AnyShortcut/README.md

 # AnyShortcut

 AnyShortcut is a Fusion 360 add-in for easily assigning keyboard shortcuts to commands where it is not usually possible to assign a shortcut*.
-It also has some built-in commands for native commands that cannot run correctly without some extra tweaking.
+It also has some built-in commands for Fusion 360 commands that cannot easily be capture and run without some extra tweaking (e.g. *Look At Sketch*).

 ## Tracking

 When enabled, the add-in tracks the resulting commands of actions that the user performs and collects them in the *AnyShortcut* menu.
 The commands in the menu can then be assigned shortcut keys in the regular way.

-If not stopped, the tracking stops automatically after a number of commands, to avoid any performance hits when the user is not setting up shortcuts.
+If not stopped, the tracking stops automatically after a number of commands, to avoid any performance degradation when the user is not setting up shortcuts.

 \* Not all actions in Fusion 360 result in "Commands" and some commands are not usable on their own.
 For example, *Pick Circle/Arc Tangent* does not generate a "Command" and *Roll History Marker Here* is triggered when clicking rewind in the history, but rewind actually first selects an item and then rolls.
 See